PKU-Alignment/safety-gymnasium/README.md

 Further, to facilitate the progress of community research, we redesigned [Safety Gym](https://github.com/openai/safety-gym) and removed the dependency on `mujoco-py`.
 We built it on top of [MuJoCo](https://github.com/deepmind/mujoco) and fixed some bugs, more specific bug reports can refer to [Safety Gym's BUG Report](https://github.com/PKU-Alignment/safety-gymnasium/blob/main/safety_gym_bug_report.md).

-Here is a list of all the environments we support for now; some are being tested in our baselines, and we will gradually release them in later updates.
+Here is a list of all the environments we support for now:

 <table border="1">
   <thead>